 Tree of Life Digital Integration | Creating a repeating circular pattern in grasshopper

-I was not sure what I wanted the border to look like so I created a grasshopper script which allowed me to vary the patterns shape, scale, and repetition until I got to something I was happy with.
+I created a grasshopper script which allowed me to vary the patterns shape, scale, and repetition until I got to something I was happy with.
 This became useful when I began to laser cut because I realized it was an inch too big to fit on my plywood sheet.
 After discovering this I was able to quickly adjust the parameters in grasshopper and scale down the whole piece without scaling down the pattern.
 This was important because I wanted to maintain the size of the circles and tear shapes so I couldn’t just scale down the entire design altogether.
 Additionally, I was able to adjust the spacing and repetition of the shapes so they were not too close together when printing.